Fire Barriers and Walls

 What can happen?

-During a major fire large compartment, walls or enclosures may be subjected to extreme conditions and impact damage due to falling debris, leading to failure and in some cases total collapse.
+During a major fire large compartment, walls or enclosures may be subjected to extreme conditions and impact damage due to falling debris.

 This was clearly illustrated when fire broke out at the Bass Charrington Runcorn Brewery.
 It rapidly spread through the roof insulation devastating everything in it's path.